 Library of America readers know that looking at someone’s bookshelves can tell you a lot about that person, including his or her intellectual interests, personal passions, and/or political worldview.
 But what does it say when a person’s bookshelves hold tens—or hundreds—of thousands of valuable, one-of-a-kind volumes?

-Opening this Friday, March 6, at New York City’s Quad Cinema (and in theaters nationwide in subsequent weeks), D. W. Young’s new documentary The Booksellers offers exactly this type of fascinating glimpse into the collections of some of NYC’s most enthusiastic buyers and sellers of rare books.
+Opening this Friday, March 6, at New York City’s The Booksellers offers exactly this type of fascinating glimpse into the collections of some of NYC’s most enthusiastic buyers and sellers of rare books.
 If you’re a fan of Library of America, you’ll feel right at home as The Booksellers takes its viewers on a tour from the Grolier Club to the Strand, from the NY International Antiquarian Book Fair to the private apartments of collectors who are “part scholar, part detective, and part businessperson,” as the film’s press release puts it.

 Along the way, the documentary offers intimate viewings of rare items: valuable first editions, multimillion-dollar auctions, books bound in human skin, early hip-hop ephemera, and a photo album containing actual woolly mammoth hair.